openstax/event-capture-api/README.md

 You will need [docker](https://docs.docker.com/get-docker/) and [docker-compose](https://docs.docker.com/compose/install/#install-compose) installed.

-use the docker-compose proxy for running all commands, it hooks in a base config file for kafka
+Use the `./docker/compose` proxy for running all commands, it hooks in a base config file for Kafka

 ```bash
 # turning it on and off